 - 1. All institutions and businesses are required to engage in the following: - a.
 Written and implemented hygiene policy and procedure that includes: - i.
 Ensuring employees who have a fever of ≥100.4°F or other symptoms of COVID-19 are not allowed to work. - ii.
-Ensuring employees wash their hands for 20 seconds using soap and water as frequently as possible or use hand sanitizer with at least 70% alcohol content. - iii.
+Ensuring employees wash their hands for 20 seconds using soap and water as frequently as possible or use hand sanitizer with at least 70% alcohol content.iii.
 A posted description of proper cough and sneeze etiquette. - b.
 Written and implemented cleaning policy and procedure that includes: - i.
 Cleaning and disinfecting frequently touched surfaces multiple times a day. - ii.
 Frequently wiping down any shared equipment, such as work spaces, credit card machines, lunch room items, carts, baskets, etc. - iii.
 Cleaning of common areas and equipment between users or at shift changes. - iv.
-Protocols to deep clean and disinfect in the event of a positive COVID-19 case. - c.
-Written and implemented protective measure policy and procedure that includes: - i.
-Ensuring people are at least 6 feet from others. - ii.
-Ensuring employees are provided with, and wear, disposable face masks or cloth face coverings when unable to maintain at least 6 feet from others. - 2.
+Protocols to deep clean and disinfect in the event of a positive COVID-19 case. - 2.
 Follow Centers for Disease Control and Prevention (CDC) guidance and recommendations relating to disease prevention measures, including the use of face masks or cloth face covers, social distancing, and proper cleaning and sanitation.
 Resources are available here: - a.
 Hygiene and sanitation - b.
 Respiratory etiquette and prevention measures - c.
 Personal care and coping - d.
-Work place protections, as described for specific industries - Businesses operating multiple services must comply with the individual criteria established for each unique service (i.e. bar or restaurant components).
-Reopening guidelines may be reevaluated with respect to the emergency public health order.
+Work place protections, as described for specific industries - 3.
+Businesses operating multiple services must comply with the individual criteria established for each unique service (i.e. bar or restaurant components).
+Reopening guidelines may be re-evaluated with respect to the emergency public health order.